 What type of training is needed?

 Pharmacy Technicians can attend a post-secondary school or institution to obtain training.
-Many of these programs lead to a certificate or a diploma and typically take one year to complete.
+Many of these programs lead to a certificate or a diploma and typically take one year or less to complete.
 Some programs may take up to two years to complete.
 In other instances, Pharmacy Technicians may learn on-the-job.
 It’s also important to note that since Pharmacy Technicians work very closely with customers in the actual occupational setting, it can be advantageous to a student to choose a program that has a strong hands-on component so they can “learn by doing.”